John McKiggan K.C.

 John is a founding member of the Birth Injury Lawyer Alliance of Canada (BILA).
 BILA was formed in 2016 by a group of lawyers from across Canada who largely dedicate their professional lives to representing children and families who have suffered avoidable birth injuries.

 John was nominated for an award for exemplary journalism covering issues related to the sexual exploitation of children by Beyond Borders ECPAT Canada, a national non-profit organization that advances the rights of children to be free from sexual exploitation, for his article published in The Lawyer Weekly: The Catholic Church and Sexual Abuse: Is the Church’s response real action or window dressing?

 John has regularly been selected by his peers for inclusion in The Best Lawyer in Canada® in the field of Personal Injury Law.
+In 2022, he was named Lawyer of the Year in the field of personal injury litigation.
 Best Lawyer has been called “the most respected referral list of attorney in practice.”

 Because Best Lawyer, the Lexpert Guide and Benchmark Litigation are based on an exhaustive peer-review survey, and because lawyers are not required or allowed to pay a fee to be listed in these directories, inclusion in the Guides is considered a singular honour.

 John was plaintiff’s counsel in the two largest reported personal injury settlements in Nova Scotia: Chisholm v Ball et al ($6 million) and Rankin v Joshi et al ($5.8 million).
 Both matters involved children who suffered cerebral palsy as a result of birth trauma and involved the presentation of complex medical evidence and expert evidence on the unique needs facing catastrophically injured children.